Highpoint2000/webserver-scanner/README.md

 - Whitelist entries are processed with 0.01 MHZ increments
 - URDS CSV Log protocol and Map Viewer Button can be activated with CSVcreate option in the configuration settings
 - for manual or automatic upload the URDS CSV log protocol, please install the [URDS Upload Plugin](https://github.com/Highpoint2000/URDSupload)
+- Attention!
+To use dynamic sensitivity calibration, the reference frequency entered must be within the web server's approved frequency range.
+For example, 87.1 is within the range 87.0 - 108.0 MHz.
+The range to be scanned must be defined using the variables tuningLowerLimit and tuningUpperLimit in the scanner.json file and must also be within the web server's approved frequency range.

 ### Blacklist & Whitelist Options